 Potentially the most annoying of all the household pests in New Zealand, it’s not easy to catch something that is not only quick but can also fly.
 As with many of the other pests the easiest steps to take are:

 With so many different species we have touched on the more common ones that you’ll often find in and around your home.

 We’re all familiar with your standard housefly, the one that comes in through an open door or window and then can’t figure out how to exit the same way.
-This isn’t always the case, they might not have entered your home by accident but instead be entering to look for a place to lay their eggs.
+They might not have entered your home by accident but instead be entering to look for a place to lay their eggs.

 The standard lifecycle of a housefly is, they begin as an egg and then after one day develop into larva, then pupa and finally full-grown adults.
 This full cycle can take between 7 to 10 days to complete.
 The overall lifespan of a housefly is 3 months and the most worrying number of all is that adult females can lay up to 900 eggs in her lifetime.
 So with that in mind it’s best to stop the flies coming in, otherwise you could have a full infestation in a matter of weeks.